Nakamura Incident: Background

 Captain Nakamura, a regular Japanese Army officer, was on an official mission under orders of the Kwantung Army detachment in the South Manchurian Railway Zone.
-Early in June, Captain Nakamura obtained a "huchao" (護照, passport) from the Chinese authorities in Mukden, which allowed him and his party rights of free passage through Manchuria, with the exception of the militarily-sensitive border area between Taonan and Solun (in the Hsingan Colonization Area).
-At Harbin, however, Nakamura obtained a second "huchao" which, according to the Japanese Consul General, gave the desired permission to travel in the Taonan-Solun area.
+Early in June, Captain Nakamura obtained a huzhao (護照, passport) from the Chinese authorities in Mukden, which allowed him and his party rights of free passage through Manchuria, with the exception of the militarily-sensitive border area between Taonan and Solun (in the Xing'an Colonization Area).
+At Harbin, however, Nakamura obtained a second huzhao which, according to the Japanese Consul General, gave the desired permission to travel in the Taonan-Solun area.

 Captain Nakamura was accompanied by Nobutarō Isugi, a retired Japanese army sergeant, a Mongolian and a Russian interpreter.
 Nakamura was travelling incognito, in civilian dress, and represented himself as an "agricultural expert".
 The party of four left Pokotu on the Chinese Eastern Railway about the middle of June, their immediate destination being Taonan.
-Nakamura made stops along the Chinese Eastern Railway, at Manchuli, Tsitsihar, Angangehi, and Hailar taking notes.
+Nakamura made stops along the Chinese Eastern Railway, at Manzhouli, Qiqihar, Angangehi, and Hailar taking notes.

-On 27 June 1931, the members of the party were arrested by troops loyal to Manchurian warlord Zhang Xueliang under the command of Kuan Yuheng, Commander of the Third Regiment of the Chinese Reclamation Army in Manchuria, outside Taonan, in a place called Suokungfu.
+On 27 June 1931, the members of the party were arrested by Northeastern Army soldiers under the command of Kuan Yuheng outside Taonan, in a place called Suokungfu.
 According to the Chinese, Nakamura was armed and carried patent medicines, which included narcotic drugs for non-medical purposes.
 He and his assistants were taken to Solun, where they were summarily executed on July 1 and their bodies immediately cremated to conceal evidence of the deed.
 The execution may have been ordered because the Chinese had discovered that Nakamura's mission was one of espionage to find water sources and places for encampment for future Japanese military operations in northwest Manchuria.